deltachat/deltachat-pages/en/help.md

 - Yes.
 Delta Chat implements the Autocrypt Level 1 standard and can thus E2E-encrypt messages with other Autocrypt-capable apps.

+- Delta Chat also supports a strong form of end-to-end encryption that is even safe against active attacks, see "verified groups" further below.

 ### What do I have to do to activate the end-to-end-encryption?